matteolavaggi/ml-brevo-for-elementor-pro/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to Pages > Add New
 4. Press the 'Edit with Elementor' button.
-5. Drag and drop the form widget of Elementor Pro from the left panel onto the content area, and find the Sendinblue action in the "Actions after submit" dropdown.
+5. Drag and drop the form widget of Elementor Pro from the left panel onto the content area, and find the brevo action in the "Actions after submit" dropdown.
-6. Fill your Sendinblue data and Key and you are all set.
+6. Fill your brevo data and Key and you are all set.
 All users will be added after they submit the form.

 ## Frequently Asked Questions